3-3-3 Rule for Dogs Explained

 large brown dog with head titled and tongue out

-your dog will typically start to settle in, feeling a little more comfortable and beginning to understand their new routine.
+By now, your dog will typically start to settle in, feeling a little more comfortable and beginning to understand their new routine.
 They may start to show their true personality and begin to trust you more.

 • Starting to settle in